A new flow solving the LYZ equation in K\"ahler geometry: The existence of the longtime solution and proof of Theorem

-In this section, we assume that $u$ is the solution of dHYM flow \eqref{dhymflow} in $M\times[0, T)$, where $T$ is the maximal existence time.
-By showing the uniform a priori estimates in the following sections, we can prove $T=\infty$.
+We assume that $u$ is the solution of our flow \eqref{FYZflow} in $M\times[0, T)$, where $T$ is the maximal existence time.
+By showing the uniform a priori estimates in the following subsections, we can prove $T=\infty$.